Gum Grafting in Burlington, MA

 Tissues used for any of the above procedures may also be donated, medically-processed tissue or synthetic when there is not ample tissue in the patient’s mouth.

 Gum grafting not only protects the tooth’s root from exposure and eliminates the hot/cold sensitivity, but it prevents further recession and bone loss.
 Grafting will result in an even gumline for a confident smile.

 Prevention with Consistent and Adequate Oral Healthcare

 The prevention of periodontal disease is diligence in maintaining dental check-ups and consistent oral care at home.
 Usually, dental hygienist is the first to notice receding gums.
 The professional cleaning performed during a regular check-up will remove the plaque and tartar leading to gum disease and will prevent further damage.

 Gum disease may progress faster through teeth grinding and misaligned teeth.
 Mouthguards and straightening options can be recommended by, and discussed with, your dentist.

-The first symptoms of periodontal disease are gums that are red, swollen and bleed easily, accompanied withchronic bad breath.
+The first symptoms of periodontal disease are gums that are red, swollen and bleed easily, accompanied by chronic bad breath.

-If you are experiencing any of the first symptoms mentioned above, you may be a candidate for gum grafting and an exam and a consultation are in order.
-Please contact the doctors and the oral healthcare professionals at Center for Adult Dental Care, located in Billerica, where new patients are always welcome.
+If you are experiencing any of the first symptoms mentioned above, you may be a candidate for gum grafting and an exam and consultation are in order.
+Please contact the doctors and the oral healthcare professionals at the Center for Adult Dental Care, located in Burlington, where new patients are always welcome.